June 30, 2025 (7mo ago) — last updated December 21, 2025 (1mo ago)

 2. Palo Santo (Bursera graveolens): The Sacred Wood for Healing and Creativity

-When to use Palo Santo
+When to use palo santo

-- To enhance creativity and focus before work or art
+• To enhance creativity and focus before work or art

-- To deepen meditation, prayer, or yoga practice
+• To deepen meditation, prayer, or yoga practice

-- For daily energy maintenance, morning or evening
+• For daily energy maintenance, morning or evening

-- To seal positive intentions after a stronger cleanse
+• To seal positive intentions after a stronger cleanse

 Respectful and effective use

-Only purchase Palo Santo from vendors that confirm the wood comes from naturally fallen trees and sustainable practices—overharvesting and illegal logging have been reported in some regions2</sup.
+Only purchase palo santo from vendors that confirm the wood comes from naturally fallen trees and sustainable harvests—overharvesting and illegal logging have been reported in some regions2.
 Light one end of a stick, let it burn briefly, then blow it out and let the smoke waft through your space.
-Relight as needed; a single stick can be reused many times.
+A single stick can be reused many times.

 3. Cedar (Cedrus or Thuja species): The Ancient Protector

 Cedar’s warm, woody scent is associated with protection and grounding.
-Used by many cultures, including Pacific Northwest Indigenous nations, cedar invites benevolent spirits and creates a protective field—making it well suited for blessing homes and daily grounding rituals.
+Used by many cultures, including Pacific Northwest Indigenous nations, cedar invites benevolent spirits and creates a protective field—making it well suited for blessing homes and grounding rituals.

-When to use Cedar
+When to use cedar

-- To create a protective shield before guests arrive
+• To create a protective shield before guests arrive

-- For house blessings and establishing safety in a new space
+• For house blessings and establishing safety in a new space

-- In daily grounding rituals before meditation or work
+• In daily grounding rituals before meditation or work

-- To cleanse sacred objects like crystals or ritual tools
+• To cleanse sacred objects like crystals or ritual tools

 Respectful and effective use